 - You can look for websites with broken links and find relevant resources on your website that you might suggest in its place.

-- You can look for one dead page (404) that used to get a ton of links, recreate that article or offer with better, more relevant content, and then reach out to those who linked to the initial piece.
+- You can look for one dead page (404) that used to get many links, recreate that article or offer better, more relevant content, and then reach out to those who linked to the initial piece.

 Make Sure You Have The Right Backlink Checkers in Your SEO Toolbox

-Now that you have a list of tactics to try out in your next link building campaign, it's time to make sure you also have the tools you need to succeed.
+Now that you have a list of tactics to try out in your next link building campaign, it's time to ensure you also have the tools you need to succeed.

 Because there are so many options out there, I thought I'd end this article with a list of my top free, tried-and-tested backlinks checkers.